hylimo/hylimo/website/docs/sequence.md

 ### deactivate

-Deactivates the most recent indicator of the given participant
+Deactivates the most recent activity indicator at a calculated position.

 **params**:

 - 0: the participant to deactivate
 - `at`: the absolute y position where to deactivate.
 If set, takes priority over 'after'
 - `after`: the relative y offset from the current position.
 Only used if 'at' is not set

+**returns**: nothing

+### delay

+Delays the current position by a relative offset.

+**params**:

+- 0: the relative y offset from the current position

+**returns**: void

+### moveTo

+Moves to an absolute y position.

+**params**:

-- `defaultMargin`: the default margin to use if neither 'at' nor 'after' is set.
-Defaults to config.deactivateDistance
+- 0: the absolute y position to move to

+**returns**: void

 ### destroy

-Destroys the given participant.
+Destroys a participant at a calculated position.

 **params**:

 - 0: the participant to destroy
+- `at`: the absolute y position where to destroy.
+If set, takes priority over 'after'
+- `after`: the relative y offset from the current position.
+Only used if 'at' is not set
-- `crossSize`: The width and height of the cross to draw.
+- `crossSize`: the size of the cross to draw.
 Defaults to `destroyingCrossSize`

 **returns**: the created cross

 ### foundMessage

-Creates the dot signaling a message from an external source.
+Creates a found message.
+A found message is one you received from an external participant not included within the diagram.
 Should always be used inline as a message from something else:

 ```hylimo